wenhuizhang/calc/README.md

 ```

 ##License

-calc is licensed under the terms of the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).

 calc contains `khash.h` which is licensed under the terms of the MIT license.
 More info can be found here: http://attractivechaos.awardspace.com/khash.h.html